clings to north island coastal cliffs

 - Main Threats

-- Habitat loss from coastal development is the primary threat.
+- Habitat loss from coastal development is primary threat.
 Climate change affecting coastal habitats.
 No significant pest or disease issues.
-Protection of coastal margins is important for survival.

 - Population

-- Populations are considered stable but localised.
-The species is common in coastal areas of the North Island.
-It is threatened by ongoing coastal development.
-Protection of coastal margins is important.
+- Populations considered stable but localised.
+Species common in coastal areas of North Island.
+Threatened by ongoing coastal development.

 - Conservation Status